wp-plugins/wp-app-studio/readme.txt

  We plan to release some of our own designs in  [WPAS Marketplace][3].
 It will be soon open to other designers/developers as well.

-= How do updates get credited? =

-When you purchase WPAS entity credits, you also earn free update credits.
-These credits can be used when you update your app.
-Updating your app means adding, deleting, or updating taxonomies, relationships, permissions, and/or shortcodes etc. Every time you update objects in your app design you use an update credit.

-Updates to objects other than entities use 1 update credit per generation even if there are multiple changes.
-Entity updates use 1 update credit.
-If there are no update credit left, entity credits are used.

  [1]: http://emarketdesign.com/terms-and-conditions/ "Terms and Conditions"
  [2]: http://emarketdesign.com/paid-support-terms-and-conditions/ "Paid Support Terms and Conditions"